criptochairo/wiisy-gatsby/content/blog/person-of-the-month/en/mar22.md

 ***9. What will be your next “What If I Say Yes” moment?***

-Pursue a university degree.
-You know?
-I don't have a professional degree and have always wanted one.
-I admire and respect people who get a degree.
+Pursue an additional university degree.
 Currently, I keep studying and perfecting my skills.
 I consider myself competent and with the skills and abilities to perform the positions and jobs that I perform; but, I want to have a degree in Acting or Dramatic Art.

 ***10. What have you learned from the “What If I Say Yes” process?***